-Learning and development (L&D) teams are concentrating more and more on corporate training as 2022 draws to a close and 2023 approaches.
-These corporate training programs empower employees with the skills and knowledge necessary to enhance business success.
+In 2023, the focus of Learning and Development (L&D) teams is increasingly shifting towards corporate training.
+These corporate training programs empower employees with the skills and knowledge necessary for business success.
 However, for corporate training programs to be effective and yield the best outcomes, they should be of the finest quality.

 1. Unable to handle the data to curate learning content